top of page

 Correlation

-To check the correlation of the strategy with others, visit the correlations page.
+To check the strategy's correlation with others, visit the correlations.

-Titan collects long-accumulated profits from its positions, offsetting the losses of the former.
+The strategy shows an inverse correlation to reversal strategies in terms of closed positions.
+This means that if the market sharply declines, reversal strategies can incur losses, while Turtle Trend Titan collects long-accumulated profits from its positions, offsetting those losses.
 The reverse situation occurs at the beginning after implementation, where some quick losses generated by TTT may be present but are balanced by the profits of reversal strategies.
 This is the synergy resulting from the strategy portfolio.

-Summary & Strengths and weaknesses of the strategy
+Summary & Strengths and Weaknesses

-Strengths of the Strategy
+Strengths of the strategy:

-Inverse Correlation
+• Inverse Correlation to Reversal Strategies

-Strategy Robustness
+• Strategy Robustness

-Weaknesses of the Strategy
+Weaknesses of the strategy:

-Capital Engagement
+• Capital Engagement

 The strategy involves relatively high capital engagement.

-Low Winning Percent
+• Low Winning Percent

 Summary